 Plant Crisp has 4 groundwater monitoring wells, 0 of which have been polluted above federal advisory levels based on samples collected between February 28, 2017 and September 13, 2017.
 Groundwater at this site contains unsafe levels of No exceedances.Site description

 Plant Crisp opened in 1957 and is operated by the Crisp County Power Commission (CCPC).
 It is the only power plant in Georgia that is not operated by Georgia Power Company.
-This 100 acre plant is in Warwick, Georgia near Lake Blackshear and Flint River.
+This 100-acre plant is located in Warwick, Georgia near Lake Blackshear and the Flint River.
 Crisp is a dual-fuel plant, powered by both coal and natural gas.
 The coal-fired unit produces 12.5 MW and the capacity of the natural gas combustion turbine is 5 MW.
-The by-products of the coal-fired unit are mostly fly ash and bottom ash.
-Crisp has an ash pond that was constructed in the mid-1970s that began as a disposal area in 1976.
+The by-products of the coal-fired unit are primarily fly ash and bottom ash.
+Crisp's unlined ash pond was constructed in the mid-1970s and began as a disposal area in 1976.
 In 2015, coal burning was reduced and completely deactivated in 2017.
-Due to decreased use of the ash pond, CCPC plans on disposing of the coal ash off site.
+Due to decreased use of the ash pond, CCPC plans on disposing of its coal ash off-site.